powerwlsl/graphql-ruby/guides/authorization/authorization.md

 These methods are called with:

-- `value`: the object from your application which was returned from a field
+- `object`: the object from your application which was returned from a field
 - `context`: the query context, based on the hash passed as `context:`

 When you implement this method to return `false`, the query will be halted, for example: